 And then, peace.
 Damien Karras has flown from the window to the unyielding pavement.
 Cotton Marcus has lost his agnosticism and met his end.
 John Constantine has done whatever he does at the end of his particular movie, and the glass is empty.

 The Sour Imp has done its work and slinks back into the shadows.
 According to ancient texts (the Durham Brewery website, checked today) this beer is no longer available as they are waiting for a new batch to age.
-However, I bought this one a few weeks ago from Copper’s Eight til Eight in Gosforth (who don’t pay me or give me free stuff to mention their name so simmer down there, Witchfinder General) and the staff there told me this was a batch that had aged for a couple of years (Durham Brewery have since clarified to me that this was indeed a bottle from the first batch of Diabolus, brewed in December 2012).
-While currently unavailable from the brewery anyone wishing to tackle this Imp would be well advised to contact their local bottle shops, or wait until around April of this year, when the brewery have told me the next batch, aging since 2014, will hopefully be unleashed on the public.
+However, I bought this one a few weeks ago from Copper’s Eight til Eight in Gosforth (who don’t pay me or give me free stuff to mention their name so simmer down there, Witchfinder General) and the staff there told me this was a batch that had aged for a couple of years.
+While currently unavailable from the brewery anyone wishing to tackle this Imp would be well advised to contact their local bottle shops.

 The power of Christ compels you.